operator-framework/java-operator-plugins/docs/tutorial.md

 ...
 ```

+9. Trigger a reconcile

+If you modify the size field of the `memcached-sample.yaml` and re-apply it.
+The
+operator will trigger a reconcile and adjust the sample pods to the size given.

 ### Running locally outside the cluster

 For development purposes, you may want to run your operator locally for faster